 Well, some of that cheese will inevitably make its way onto the surface of your cast iron pan, making a ring of cheese around your burger.

-If you leave the cheese to sizzle for enough time for it to start to caramelize, and then you scrape the burger and the surrounding cheese out of the pan and put it on your bun, well.
+If you leave the cheese to sizzle for enough time for it to start to caramelize, and then you scrape the burger and the surrounding cheese out of the pan and put it on your bun?
+Yeah, the good stuff.

 The crunchy bits of cheese will sometimes stick out from the burger, or maybe flop over, or both.